 Usually, DES is caused by insufficient tears or poor quality tears, but can also be precipitated by allergies, environmental factors, hormones and even certain medications.
-If you or anyone in your family suffers from DES, speak with Dr. Phillip Haiman at The Dry Eye Center at Sunrise Specialty Lens & Dry Eye Institute, who can help ease your dry eye symptoms
+If you or anyone in your family suffers from DES, speak with Dr. Phillip Bourjolly at The Dry Eye Center at Sunrise Specialty Lens & Dry Eye Institute, who can help ease your dry eye symptoms

 3 Reasons Why Women Are Prone to Dry Eye Syndrome